Sometimes I usually try to

 a River-lake Nilotic speaker when it comes to getting his act right in matters

-pertaining to having a good time after a week full of pressure and meeting
+of having a good time after a week full of pressure and meeting

 deadlines.